A Distributed Multi-Vehicle Coordination Algorithm for Navigation in Tight Environments: CONCLUSIONS

 \section{CONCLUSIONS}

-We proposed a distributed algorithm for multi-robot coordination in tight spaces using nonlinear MPC and strong duality theory.
-We reformulated the collision avoidance constraints in dual formulation and used dual decomposition to split the large centralized optimization problem into smaller sub-problems.
-Our distributed approach consists of upper-level NMPC optimization and lower-level collision avoidance optimization and the algorithm iterate between theses two optimizations in a bi-level optimization scheme.

-We showed the effectiveness of the algorithm for coordination of connected and automated vehicles on public roads through platoon merging.
-We showed the distributed approach outperforms the centralized design by more than 2 orders of magnitude.
-Our results show that the distributed algorithm is computationally efficient for online implementation and is scalable to larger networks of robots.
-In addition, we showed the method is generalizable to heterogeneous team of robots with different polytopic shapes.
-We showed that compared to a centralized design, the proposed decomposition introduces a local prediction error that could lead to more conservative local trajectories.
-Nevertheless, we proved that this error is bounded and can be accounted for in the local NMPC problems.
+We proposed a distributed algorithm for multi-vehicle coordination in tight spaces using nonlinear MPC and strong duality theory.
+We reformulated the collision avoidance constraints in the dual formulation and used dual decomposition to split the large centralized optimization problem into smaller sub-problems.
+We showed the effectiveness of the algorithm for the coordination of connected and automated vehicles on public roads through platoon merging.
+Our results show that the distributed algorithm is computationally efficient for online implementation and is scalable to larger networks of vehicles.
+According to our simulation studies, the distributed approach outperforms the centralized design by more than 2 orders of magnitude.
+Moreover, the outcomes indicate a trade-off between the level of tightness achievable in a maneuver and the computation time required for optimization.
+While the distributed approach may result in maneuvers that are not as tight as those in the centralized approach, it still offers proximity maneuvers that are well-suited for online implementation.

-As part of our future work, we plan testing with real hardware (e.g., drones and ground vehicles) and in more complex scenarios (e.g., urban driving).
+As part of future work, we plan to extend this work to 3-dimensional planning, since the proposed method can be used to avoid collisions in $3$-dimensional spaces.
+We will consider uncertainty due to communication delay, model mismatch, and sensor measurements Also, we plan to test with real hardware (e.g., drones and ground vehicles) and in more complex scenarios (e.g., urban driving).
 From the algorithm-design perspective, we plan to investigate strategies to deal with real sensor data, communication delays, and random faults.